celuck/D2R_Mod/README.md

                 - 25% chance to cast level 13 Twister on Striking
                 - 10% chance to cast level 27 Meteor on Striking
                 - -(25-50) to All Resistance

+        Added sockets to throwing items, therefore added the possibility of runewords for them.
+Here is a list of runewords that specifically changed to allow use with any throwing weapon.

+            - Mist
+            - Plague
+            - Strength
+            - Zephyr
+            - All other runewords follow the same rules i.e. any axe runeword can be used in a throwing axe, any melee weapon runeword can be used in a combo (melee/throwing) weapon.

 New Item Modifiers: